November 11, 2025

 How to calculate retention rate?

-Retention rates are usually measured over a specific period, such as 30 days, 60 days, or 90 days.
-If you need to calculate, say for example the 30-day retention rate, the following formula can be used:
+Retention rates are usually measured over specific periods: 30 days, 60 days, or 90 days.
+To calculate the 30-day retention rate, use this formula:

 Retention rate, in this case, 30 days